8 things you should know about King’s Day in the Netherlands

 Since 2013, the day before King’s Day is a national sports day for kids!
 It’s called the ‘Koningsspelen’ (King’s games).
 Image: Depositphotos

-So want to catch a glimpse of the royals this year?
-The royal family will visit the city of Rotterdam for King’s Day 2023 in the Netherlands.
+Want to catch a glimpse of the royals this year?
+The royal family will visit the city of Emmen for King’s Day 2024.

-The whole city will be celebrating the event, with live music and bands around the city, speeches, and plenty of street parties, house parties, and clubs (as long as some new super-corona-mutation doesn’t decide it wants to join the fun.)
+The whole city will be celebrating the event with live music and bands around the city, speeches, and plenty of street parties, house parties, and clubs.

 If you’re not feeling the loud parties, you can still enjoy a cup of tea or coffee on a terrace. ☕️